 Dear New Father,

-Hello.
 How are you today?
 Well rested?
 Good.
 Say goodbye to that feeling forever.
 Remember when you could sleep for 10 hours, nay, 12 hours if you felt like it?
 Remember those days?
 Waking up at 11a, cooking up something good, maybe washing it down with a few beers on your day off, then taking a nap at 1p in the afternoon.
 Weren’t those days the best?
 Alas, memories…

+This is a letter to a new father (you), from me, also a new father.
 From this moment forward your life will be irrevocably changed.
 Your life is now your child’s life.
 His demands are your problem.
 Her whimsy is your responsibility.
 His capriciousness is your conundrum to solve.
 Your Rubik’s cube.
 That fart you just heard.
 That wasn’t a fart.
 Better check it out.
 Ready?
 Go.